 Late rent payments are a touchy subject regardless of whether it is the landlord’s primary or secondary source of income.
-Therefore, landlords should take proactive steps to address late payment issues, and issuing a late rent notice is one option that can help landlords claim the money due to them.
+Therefore, landlords should take proactive steps to address late payment issues.
+Issuing a late rent notice is one option that can help landlords claim the money due to them.

 A late rent notice, which is also called a past due rent notice, a notice of late rent, or late rent payment letter, is a formal written notice that the landlord gives the tenant that states that the rent is already late and requests that the tenant remits payment as soon as possible.